GluuFederation/cloud-native-edition/pygluu/kubernetes/templates/README.md

 1)  **Optional:** If using couchbase as the persistence backend.

     1) Download [`pygluu-kubernetes.pyz`](https://github.com/GluuFederation/enterprise-edition/releases).
-This package can be built [manually](https://github.com/GluuFederation/enterprise-edition/blob/4.1/README.md#build-pygluu-kubernetespyz-manually).
+This package can be built [manually](#build-pygluu-kubernetespyz-manually).

+    1) Download the couchbase [kubernetes](https://www.couchbase.com/downloads) operator package for linux and place it in the same directory as `pygluu-kubernetes.pyz`

     1) Run:

        ```bash
        ./pygluu-kubernetes.pyz couchbase-install
        ```

     1) Open `settings.json` file generated from the previous step and copy over the values of `COUCHBASE_URL` and `COUCHBASE_USER`   to `global.gluuCouchbaseUrl` and `global.gluuCouchbaseUser` in `values.yaml` respectively.

 1)  Make sure you are in the same directory as the `values.yaml` file and run: